NWalker4483/merlin/README.md

  go into the move it controller manager XML file and add the line
  <arg name="execution_type" default="unused"/>

-  after the move it config has been generated change the controller name in Ross controllers.Yamo from arm controller to Merlin/arm controller
+  after the move it config has been generated change the controller name in Ross controllers. from arm controller to Merlin/arm controller

   read this
   https://medium.com/@tahsincankose/custom-manipulator-simulation-in-gazebo-and-motion-planning-with-moveit-c017eef1ea90